-Under the proposed charter amendment, holders of Loews common stock and Carolina Group stock will generally not have the right to vote separately as a class.
-Holders of either class of stock will have the right to vote on matters presented to Loews shareholders as a separate class only to the extent required by Delaware law.
-We do not plan to hold separate meetings for holders of Loews common stock or Carolina Group stock.
+Following the offering of Carolina Group stock, holders of Carolina Group stock will generally not have the right to vote separately as a class.
+Holders of Carolina Group stock will have the right to vote as a separate class only to the extent required by Delaware law.
+We do not plan to hold separate meetings for holders of Carolina Group stock.